usdevs/uscwebsite-hackathon-backend/README.md

 $ npm install
 $ npm run prisma:migrate
 $ npm run prisma:seed
-$ # update env files
-$ git checkout frontend
-$ npm install
-$ npm run prisma:reset
 ```

 #### .env file

 Add the .env file - get it from an existing person using the repo.
+Be sure to configure the values appropriately.

 ## Usage